RobertTalbert/calculus/w2021/learningtargets-w2021.md

 ## Big Picture objectives -- reserve for final exam

-- Use of tech tools to solve a problem
+- I can use computer tools to model and solve a problem in Calculus.
-- Effective communication
+- I can apply the concepts of Calculus to problems that are different from the ones found in the text, class notes, and examples.
-- Self-assessment and use of feedback to improve
+- I can communicate the setup and solution of a Calculus problem to a non-specialist, clearly and meaningfully in a well-structured and professional written document.
-- Taking advantage of resources
+- I can assess my own work and use feedback to improve it.